-What is the process to resubmit an application?
+What is the process for resubmitting an application?

 - Resubmission applications must be submitted through Grants.gov to NIH using ASSIST, Workspace, or an institutional system-to-system solution following the same process as your original application.

-- Resubmission must be listed in the Application Types Allowed section of the funding opportunity announcement.
+- Resubmission must be listed in the Application Types Allowed section of the notice of funding opportunity (NOFO).

 - Provide the Institute or Center code and serial number from your initial application in the Federal Identifier field (box 4a) on the SF424 R&R form (e.g., CA987654 from 1R42CA987654-01 A0).

-- Select "Resubmission" in Type of Application field (box 8) on the SF424 R&R form.
+- Select "Resubmission" in the Type of Application field (box 8) on the SF424 R&R form.

 Since you only have one opportunity to resubmit, you will need to decide whether resubmission is a good strategy for you (as opposed to submitting a brand-new application).
-You don’t have to make this decision alone -- this is one of the most important roles an NIH Program Official (PO) plays to help you.
+You don’t have to make this decision alone -- this is one of the most important roles an NIH Program Official (PO) plays in helping you.

 - Whether the reviewer comments seem “addressable” - i.e., you can see ways to incorporate their suggestions to improve your application.

-- How you are prepared to address the reviewer comments.
+- How you are prepared to address the reviewer's comments.

-- How to fit your most important responses to the reviewer comments into one page.
+- How to fit your most important responses to the reviewer's comments into one page.